Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 # Distributed SQL and Visualizations (BI)
-GigaSpaces InsightEdge platform provides a [**SQL-99 Query Engine**]({{% latestjavaurl%}}/sql-client.html) for **read-only** operations.
+GigaSpaces' InsightEdge Platform provides a [**SQL-99 query engine**]({{% latestjavaurl%}}/sql-client.html) for **read-only** operations.
 The purpose of this query engine is to provide business intelligence developers and grid administrators with a mechanism to perform interactive data analysis through vizualization tools (such as: Tableau, QlikView and MicroStrategy).

 # Cluster Management
-All components and applications in the platform are managed, deployed, and monitored through a highly-available and resilient service discovery which comprises the [**XAP service grid**](./the-runtime-environment.html) as well as {{%exurl "Apache ZooKeeper""https://zookeeper.apache.org/"%}}.
-The combination is responsible for system health monitoring, service discovery, resource orchestration as well as other low-level services for scaling your workloads across your data center or cloud.
+All components and applications in the platform are managed, deployed, and monitored through a highly available, resilient service discovery that comprises the [**XAP service grid**](./the-runtime-environment.html) and {{%exurl "Apache ZooKeeper""https://zookeeper.apache.org/"%}}.
+The combination is responsible for system health monitoring, service discovery, and resource orchestration, as well as other low-level services for scaling your workloads across your data center or cloud.

 # REST Orchestration
-In addition to the management center, web and command line interfaces, GigaSpaces provides a [**grid management API**]({{%currentadmurl%}}/xap-manager-rest-overview.html) interface exposed through the standard HTTP REST protocol.
+In addition to the management center, and web and command line interfaces, GigaSpaces provides a [**grid management API**]({{%currentadmurl%}}/xap-manager-rest-overview.html) interface exposed through the standard HTTP REST protocol.
 This REST interface can be called from your custom management and administration scripts to support different deployment and provisioning lifecycle operations.
 In addition, the REST management API provides a [**plug-in provider**]({{%currentadmurl%}}/xap-manager-rest-pluggable.html) to implement your own orchestration/integration endpoints.

 # Management and Monitoring
 GigaSpaces provides several components for monitoring and troubleshooting your XAP or InsightEdge deployments.
 These include: